Darius is a former high school literary and feature writer that loves reading books, listening to music, and watching movies.

 According to their 2007 interview with IGN, Bryan and Dante were really interested in other epic franchises like Harry Potter and Lord of the Rings, but they knew that they wanted a different approach with that genre of storytelling.
 Their initial inspirations came from their love of Eastern philosophies, kung fu cinema, yoga, Hong Kong action films, and Japanese anime.

 Most of the art style, culture, mythology, history, and philosophy in the show are heavily borrowed from East Asian and South Asian cultures with help from cultural consultants, creatives, and calligraphers.
 The "bending" movements used in the show were also from various martial arts and practices.
-The music, score, and sound design used in the show was also developed from numerous Asian instruments.
+The music, score, and sound design used in the show were also developed from numerous Asian instruments.
 The show's art styles for locations and their endemic species were also based on real-life locations and animals.
-The religious, philosophical, and spiritual practices in the show show were mostly based on Taoism, Buddhism, Hinduism, and Yoga.
+The religious, philosophical, and spiritual practices in the show were mostly based on Taoism, Buddhism, Hinduism, and Yoga.

 Read More From Reelrundown

 Characters, Developments, and Arcs